factsmission/dcat-ap-ch-shacl/README.md

     shaclvalidate -shapesfile ech-0200.shacl.ttl -datafile .\examples\minimal.valid.ttl

-The example isn't strictly minimal as omitting `dcat:themeTaxonomy` would only resul in a warning.
+The example isn't strictly minimal as omitting `dcat:themeTaxonomy` would only result in a warning.

-### Validating not turtle files
+### Validating files in formats other than Turtle

-In order to work with RDF/XML files you need to convert the file in turtle format.
+As the TopBraid SHACL validator only supports the [Turtle](https://www.w3.org/TR/turtle/) RDF Format, you need to convert files in other formats such as RDF/XML files.

 First you need Jena/riot.
 To download and extract it type this commands: